 - A Sound of Thunder by Ray Bradbury

-- The Tell-Tale Heart by Edgar Allan Poe (includes audio and text)
+- The Tell-Tale Heart by Edgar Allan Poe (Available in our Curated Short Stories Library)

 - The Lottery by Shirley Jackson